bibak453/py_heart/README.md

 Wait 2f
 ```

-The **Wait** command is used for halting user interraction for specified ammount.
+The **Wait** command is used for halting script flow for specified amount.
 This probably is tied to frame count.
+Depending on where it's waiting it could need different solutions.
+Like if it's delaying a say statement then we need to parse the group of say statements as a multi-line say statement with pause statements between the lines.
+If its pausing sprite manipulation then a simple pause can be used.

 ```
 WaitKey